MicrosoftDocs/visualstudio-docs/docs/debugger/diagnose-problems-after-deployment.md

 1. Install Visual Studio 2013 (any edition) on your Team Foundation build server.

-2. In your build definition, specify where to save the symbols so that your source is indexed automatically.
+2. In your build pipeline, specify where to save the symbols so that your source is indexed automatically.

      If you use a custom template, make sure that the template has an activity to index your source.

-3. Add these MSBuild arguments to your build definition:
+3. Add these MSBuild arguments to your build pipeline:

     -   **/p:VisualStudioVersion=12.0**